 Colchicum speciosum have large striking flower heads, white at the base leading to pale pink at the apex.
 What appears to be a stem is in fact a long tubular flower, with the ovary being retained beneath the soil!
 The seed head becomes visible when the pedicel elongates in spring along with the leaves.
 It is an ideal bulb for planting in turf or with deciduous shrubs, providing a varied interest.
 Do not remove the dying leaves until they have dried out completely in summer.
 Colchicums prefer a fertile moderately well drained soil.

-Colchicum, although related to the genus Crocus should not to be confused with it as all parts on the Colchicum plant are toxic if ingested and if in contact with the skin may cause an irritation.
+Colchicum, although related to the genus Crocus should not to be confused with it as all parts on the Colchicum plant are toxic if ingested and mat cause an irritation if it comes into contact with the skin.